-The recommendations on Dalits' access to education draw on relevant sections of previous submissions and UN recommendations, including CERD General Recommendation no. 29; UN Draft Principles and Guidelines for the Effective Elimination of Discrimination based on Work and Descent; and the Special Rapporteur on the right to education.
+IDSN recommends that action-oriented recommendations on Dalits' access to education are included in the thematic report of the SR on contemporary forms of racism.
+These recommendations draw on relevant sections of previous submissions and UN recommendations, including CERD General Recommendation no. 29; UN Draft Principles and Guidelines for the Effective Elimination of Discrimination based on Work and Descent; Recommendations on good practices and strategies to eliminate caste-based discrimination (from an IDSN International Consultation on the topic in 2011); and relevant work of the UN Special Rapporteur on the right to education.